 Goodwill has an indefinite useful life, and is not amortized, but instead tested for impairment annually as of October 1 or more often if events or changes in circumstances indicate that the carrying amount may exceed fair value as set forth in ASC 350, "Intangibles - Goodwill and Other."
 The Company tests for goodwill impairment at the reporting unit level, which is an operating segment or one level below an operating segment.
-The amount of goodwill acquired in a business combination that is assigned to one or more reporting units as of the acquired businesses (or portion thereof) included in the reporting unit, over the fair value assigned to the individual assets acquired or liabilities assumed from a market participant perspective.
+The amount of goodwill acquired in a business combination that is assigned to one or more reporting units as of the acquisition date is the excess of the purchase price of the acquired businesses (or portion thereof) included in the reporting unit, over the fair value assigned to the individual assets acquired or liabilities assumed from a market participant perspective.
 Goodwill is assigned to the reporting unit(s) expected to benefit from the synergies of the combination even though other assets or liabilities of the acquired entity may not be assigned to that reporting unit.